'Style is about the choices you make

 Momentous it must have been, or has Bowie's performance become 'mythologised beyond all proportion' as lovecraft from Glasgow mooted online: 'Recently (05-23-2013) it seems every new wave artist from Boy George, Spandau Ballet and a host of others are now claiming that this performance changed their lives, and was the sole topic of discussion in schoolyards across the land the following morning.
 Not so long ago no one thought much about this clip and now the chattering classes seem to rank it as a cultural event alongside the Beatles on Ed Sullivan or the Pistols on Bill Grundy.
 Did I fall into a coma and miss something or am I right and did this just happen overnight?'

 I was still only ten years old in the Summer of '72, too young to make Top of the Pops required viewing, but we happened to be visiting another RAF family on that fateful Thursday.
 They had older kids and had it on the telly in the corner of their lounge, in one of the more distinguished Officers Married Quarters.
-I recall the standard issue environment - personalised, no doubt, with nick-nacks collected as souvenirs of extensive foreign travels - with a bland patterned carpet upon which I sat cross-legged in front of the telly.
+I recall the standard issue environment - personalised, no doubt, with nick-nacks collected as souvenirs of extensive foreign travels - with a bland patterned carpet upon which I sat cross-legged.
 I felt my cheeks flush as I watched this apparition, my attention aroused by a strange sensation I'd not felt before and could not put a name to, never mind discuss with the adults on the sofa.
 They barely glanced at Ziggy-Bowie and, beyond the odd tutt, were apparently unaware that the world had just tilted on its axis.